 What is TDS?

 TDS is an abbreviation for ‘Tax Deducted at Source’.
-TDS is a means of collection of taxes on income from any entity.
-Under TDS, the tax is collected at the source i.e, from where the income is generated.
+TDS is a means of collecting tax on income from any entity.
+So, under TDS the tax is deducted at the source i.e., from where the income is generated.

 The purpose of TDS is so that people will pay tax as soon as they earn or get an income.
 Income Tax was generally paid once, at the end of a financial year.
 With TDS, the whole process is changed.
 The same amount will now be paid in smaller amounts regularly.

-- It also minimizes tax evasion by levying tax on the income (partially or wholly) at the time it is generated.
-And since it is the responsibility of the person who is making payments to deduct tax, they will do so judiciously.
+- It minimizes tax evasion by the collection of tax at the time of payment of income (partially or wholly) at the time it is generated.

 Entities involved in Tax Deducted at Source